infobyone/config-repo-oneappstore/README.md

 * If you set `takedown: true`, your app will be hidden from the list but not removed from the index permanently (set back to `false` to reappear).
 * To permanently remove your app, you can delete your fork or delete the `config.one` file within your fork (it will be removed from the index during the next run).

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to ONE APP STORE!